Azure/AppService/_posts/2020-08-07-securing-data-plane-access.md

 > [Pricing information for Azure Monitor features and services](https://azure.microsoft.com/pricing/details/monitor/)

-### Setup

 To audit the attempted and successful logins on FTP and WebDeploy, click the **Diagnostic Settings** tab on your web app.
 This will open a blade to select your desired log types, and the destination for the logs.
 The logs can be sent to Log Analytics, a Storage Account, or an Event Hub.

 1. Provide a name for the Diagnostic Setting
-1. Select the log types you want to capture
+2. Select the log types you want to capture
-1. Select the services you want to send the logs to.
+3. Select the services you want to send the logs to.
 (The service(s) must already be created, you can't create them from this blade.)
-1. Click **Save**.
+4. Click **Save**.

 To confirm that the logs are sent to your selected service(s), try logging in via FTP or WebDeploy.
 An example Storage Account log is shown below.